PasiSa/pasque/README.md

     cargo run --bin psq-client -- -i -d https://localhost

-The example program will make a HTTP/3 CONNECT request to set up IP tunnel.
+The example program will make a HTTP/3 CONNECT request to set up IP tunne, in addition to UDP tunnel.
 For development and testing, if you are testing against a server with invalid certificate, use option `--ignore-cert` to disable certificate check.

 ## Further information